CoRAL-Lab-VT/Spatiotemporal-TL/README.md

 ## 📍 Station Embedding

-Sparse gauge readings are critical because the water level raster can have missing/noisy regions.
-We inject the station information spatially so models learn how gauges influence the full surface.
+Sparse gauge readings are critical for water level propagation.
+We inject the station information spatially so models learn how gauges influence the spatial domain.

 There are two strategies in this repo: